American Trading Company of Borneo

 The present-day area of "Ellena", once a colony of the United States in present-day Kimanis, Sabah, Malaysia.

-The American Trading Company of Borneo was a chartered company formed by Joseph William Torrey, Thomas Bradley Harris and several Chinese investors shortly after the acquisition over a parcel of land in northern Borneo from the Sultanate of Brunei.
-The first American settlement in the area soon was named 'Ellena', although it was abandoned later due to financial difficulties, diseases and riots among the workers.
+The American Trading Company of Borneo was a company formed by Joseph William Torrey, Thomas Bradley Harris and several Chinese investors shortly after the acquisition over a parcel of land in northern Borneo from the Sultanate of Brunei.
+The first American settlement in the area soon was named Ellena, although it was abandoned later due to financial difficulties, diseases and riots among the workers.